 Lawyer email marketing holds tremendous possibilities for law firms—from significantly boosting brand recognition to improving client relationships and attracting new clients.
 Best of all: email marketing software makes it easier than ever for lawyers to send targeted and personalized content.

-Using email marketing software for lawyers means you don’t always need a dedicated marketing team to execute successful email marketing campaigns.
-With the right knowledge and the right email marketing software, your law firm can start sending personalized and targeted content to your legal clients today.
+If you’ve set your sights on lawyer email marketing, you’ll be glad to know that you don’t always need a dedicated marketing team to create successful campaigns.
+With the right knowledge and tools, you can send tailored messages to your legal clients today.

-Here is a list of the most popular email marketing solutions to get you started.
-To learn more about each tool, check out our in-depth reviews of each solution.
+Here is a list of the most popular lawyer email marketing solutions to get you started.
+To learn more about each tool, check out these in-depth reviews.

-Mailchimp: The most popular and user-friendly option that does not require technical expertise.
+Mailchimp: The most popular and user-friendly option that doesn’t require technical expertise.

 Campaign Monitor: A solid all-around option with the core email marketing features small to medium law firms need.